GEMS Modern Academy, Nad Al Sheba 3 – The Review

 Historically, GEMS Modern Academy (in its previously names, GEMS Dubai Modern High School) grew from a small 200 capacity school in 1986 established in Karama and its second previous location in Al Wasl (1988).
 GEMS Modern Academy sits near both the premium English national curriculum Repton School Dubai, reviewed here, and Kings’ School Nad Al Sheba, reviewed here.

 For most parents, GEMS Modern will be considered with the only two other existing schools in Dubai offering the ICSE curriculum: JSS International School, Al Barsha, reviewed here; and the Ambassador School Dubai, reviewed here.
+Worth noting too, perhaps controversially given the passions inflamed by the debate, that our view is that the more stretching CISCE curriculum has the edge over its CBSE counterpart for intellectual reach and global recognition.

 The International Baccalaureate option